 What is web marketing strategy?

-Challenges and opportunities should also be identified at stages.
-So you’ll know how, when and where to find and use as your main pillar blog or pages.
+Challenges and opportunities should also be identified at the early stages.
+So you’ll know what, how, when and where to find and use as your main pillar blog or pages.

-When building a business online it’s essential to keep updating your content strategy document.
-Your main role is to answer the user’s emotional needs and wants.
+When building a web strategy, it’s essential to keep updating your content strategy document.
+Your main role is to answer the user’s emotional interests, needs and/or wants.

-Too often I see people start a website without thinking about the end user’ emotional needs.
+Too often, I see people start a website without thinking about the end user’ emotional needs.
 That’s wrong and leads you to pretty much nothing.

-To avoid this ask yourself how to keep delivering a great customer experience.
-As not all have the same demands or requirements.
+To avoid this, ask yourself how to keep delivering a great user/customer experience?
+Remember that not all users/readers have the same demands or requirements.

-It is really important to understand the effort and commitment that is needed.
+It is really ultra important to understand the effort and commitment that is needed.

 How to create a web marketing strategy?

-It is wise to keep in mind that many aspects of the web marketing can be broken down into categories.
+It is wise to keep in mind that many aspects of your web strategy can be broken down into categories.
 You don’t have to do it on your own and/or shouldn’t have to handle everything in one go to be more effective.